The Johnson City Cardinals were

 Who's Hot (Hitters)

-David Washington (.229) is tied for eighth in the league in triples (3).
+OF Virgil Hill (.301) is tied for eighth in the league in triples (3).
+He led the team with three walks this week.

 Who's Not Hot (Hitters)